Dave Stieb turns 57 today.

 It is too bad he didn't have good teams to pitch for in his prime.

 Well in 85, 87, 88, 89 team, those teams were pretty good.
 The 79-84 teams, that was a rough go.

 He didn't always seem to enjoy his teammates.

 Cliff Johnson was a designated hitter.
-He played with the Jays from 1983 to 1986, with a half-season for the Texas Rangers mixed into the middle.
-I always thought Cliff was the first good DH we had.
-He was a veteran when he came to us, he was 35 in 1983 and had already played 11 seasons in the majors.
+He played with the Jays from 1983 to 1986, with a half-season for the Texas Rangers mixed into the middle there.
+I always thought he was the first really good DH we had, and he was a veteran when he came to us, he was 35 in 1983 and had already played 11 seasons in the majors.
 He was with the Blue Jays when we started changing from a crappy expansion team to a perennial playoff contender (those were the days).
 Bobby Cox platooned him with Al Oliver, in 1985, the first year we made it to the playoffs.

 In his four seasons as a Blue Jay, he hit .273/.372/.466 with 54 home runs and 202 RBI.
 Careerwise, over 15 seasons, he hit .258/.355/.459 with 196 home runs and 568 RBI.
 He was always a good hitter, never much of a glove man.
 The DH spot was made for him, though he spent time at catcher, first base and the outfield.